 For example, if the system runs a file server, turn off any Web services.

-- Disconnect unused physical devices, such as CD/DVD drives, floppy drives, and USB adaptors.
+- Disconnect unused physical devices, such as CD/DVD drives, floppy drives, and USB adapters.

-- Disable unused functionality, such as unused display features or HGFS (Host Guest File System).
+- Disable unused functionality, such as unused display features, or VMware Shared Folders, which enables sharing of host files to the virtual machine (Host Guest File System).

 - Turn off screen savers.

-- Do not run the X Window system on Linux, BSD, or Solaris guest operating systems unless it is necessary.
+- Do not run the X Window system on top of Linux, BSD, or Solaris guest operating systems unless it is necessary.